 National Prohibition was repealed in 1933.
-Yet today over one-third of the counties in Alabama are dry.
+Yet today over one-third of the counties in the state are dry.

-Earlier, the Connecticut Liquor Control Division prohibited the sale of “Seriously Bad Elf” in that state.
+Earlier, the CT Liquor Control Division prohibited the sale of “Seriously Bad Elf” in that state.
 The elf has a slingshot shooting Christmas tree ornaments at Santa’s sleigh far away in the sky.
-The Liquor Control Division contended that any image of Santa Claus on a label is illegal.
+The Division contended that any image of Santa Claus on a label is illegal.
 That’s because it could cause children to want to buy it.

 The year before, the Division approved the sale of “Santa’s Butt” beer.
 Did Liquor Control think that children wouldn’t recognize Santa’s rear?
 Presumably the company would have had no difficulty had it stuck with its original idea.
 That was showing the elf roasting a reindeer on a spit without any image of Santa.

 Defend First Amendment Right

 The importer said it would go to court to defend its First Amendment right to free speech.
-It had done so successfully earlier in Ohio, Pennsylvania and Washington.
-The Office of Consumer Protection oversees the Connecticut Liquor Control Board.
+It had done so successfully earlier in OH, PA and WA.
+The Office of Consumer Protection oversees the CT Liquor Control Board.
 It later decided that the law applies only to distilled spirits labels, not to beer labels.

 Confusing the matter, the Commissioner of the Office of Consumer Protection said that “our regulations specifically exempt labels.”
-That would mean that the regulations would not apply to distilled spirits labels either.
+That would mean that the regulations would not apply to spirits labels either.
 So apparently the Commissioner and his own office don’t agree.

 The Liquor Control Division then reversed its earlier position.
 It then decided that the law doesn’t prohibit the label after all.
 So now it permits the sale of “Seriously Bad Elf.”

 State officials may not understand their own confusing laws and regulations.
 So they may not be applying them fairly and equitably.
-There’s apparently a “Seriously Bad Bureaucratic Mess” in the state of Connecticut.
+There’s apparently a “Seriously Bad Bureaucratic Mess” in the state of CT.

-Seriously Bad Elf may be permitted in Connecticut.
-But no Dirty Bastard is being allowed in Alabama.
+Seriously Bad Elf may be permitted in CT.
+But no Dirty Bastard is being allowed in AL.

 - MI-made Dirty Bastard beer banned in AL. Detroit Free Press, April 19, 2012.